thoughtbot/ios-on-rails/book/iOS/making_the_post_event_request.md

 	- (void)addButtonPressed
 	{
-	    // Create a fake event
-	    HUMEvent *event = [[HUMEvent alloc] init];
+	    // Create a fake event at the centerpoint of the map HUMEvent *event = [[HUMEvent alloc] init];
 	    event.name = @"Picnic";
 	    event.address = @"123 Fake St.";